SplitmediaLabsLimited/xjs-hotkeys/README.md

 initMidiHook()
   - loads Xsplit Midi Dll to listen to Midi device inputs.

+preventKeyHandlerEmit(value)
+  - option to prevent KeyStrokeHandler to emit midi/keyStrokes

 on(event, handler)
   - sets emitter for the event.